Endgegner/RimWorld-Mod-Frilleus-German-Deutsch/README.md

 # RimWorld-Mod-Frilleus-German-Deutsch
 Deutsch Übersetzung des RimWorld-Mods Frilleus (GER/DE Translation)

+Wurde bereits vom Author in den existierenden Mod eingebettet!

 # License
 - You may change, edit, modify the code and even take this whole thing as a template for your mods.